kthpanor/echem/standards.md

 - Add any points you think we need to standardize
 - Figure out reasonable linking to other parts of book
 - Figure out cheap(er) visualizations

-### Exercises

-- As its own subsection at the end of each section, for example:
-    - X-ray spectroscopy
-        - Calculating
-        - Analysis
-        - Exercises

-- Solutions on the same page (for starters - might change)

 ### Equations